Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 That was the most expensive mistake.
 But mistake number 2 is even more common, and you can check if your site has it right now.

-Mistake 2: Writing Content That Answers the Wrong Question
+Mistake 2: Wrong Question

 Open your website in another tab.
 Go to your main service page.
 Read the first two paragraphs.